The D-Generation: Other cast members

-Michael Veitch and Marg Downey returned to sketch comedy in Let Loose Live (2005) but the show was axed after only two episodes due to poor ratings.
+Michael Veitch and Marg Downey returned to sketch comedy in Let Loose Live (2005), but the show was axed after only two episodes due to poor ratings.

-Veitch starred in the short-lived Ch-7 period sitcom Bligh (1992) and was a cast-regular in the TV-1 comedy series Shock Jock (2001-2002) and more recently on the Comedy Channel's Open Slather (2015).
+Veitch starred in the short-lived Channel 7 period sitcom Bligh (1992) and was a cast-regular in the TV-1 comedy series Shock Jock (2001-2002) and more recently on the Comedy Channel's Open Slather (2015).
 He also served as the host of ABC-TV's Sunday Arts, worked as an announcer on ABC radio, has authored six books (four of them on Second World War aviation) and has made successful forays into theatre including starring as Molly Meldrum in the Countdown tribute musical I Can't Believe its not Countdown.

-Downey has appeared in a number of film and TV productions, in both comedic and dramatic roles, including the 1994 TV movie Economy Class, the 2000 sitcom Sit Down, Shut Up, a recurring role in Kath & Kim and appearances in the 2006 US series Nightmares & Dreamscapes and the 2012 movie Kath & Kimderella.
+Downey has appeared in a number of film and TV productions, in both comedic and dramatic roles, including the 1994 television movie Economy Class, the 2000 sitcom Sit Down, Shut Up, a recurring role in Kath & Kim and appearances in the 2006 US series Nightmares & Dreamscapes and the 2012 movie Kath & Kimderella.

-Nick Bufalo has gone on to be a successful TV director who has made several videos and specials with Australian children's band The Wiggles.
+Nick Bufalo has gone on to be a television director who has made several videos and specials with Australian children's band The Wiggles.

-Jason Stephens is now the Director of Development for Fremantlemedia Australia, one of Australia's leading independent television production companies.
-He produced The King, the AFI Award-winning telemovie based on the life of Graham Kennedy, and is the executive producer of Newstopia (2007–08) with Shaun Micallef.
+Jason Stephens is now the director of development for Fremantlemedia Australia, one of Australia's independent television production companies.
+He produced The King, a television movie based on the life of Graham Kennedy, and is the executive producer of Newstopia (2007–08) with Shaun Micallef.
 Stephens was also the creator of The Choir of Hard Knocks.

-John Harrison left the group at the end of 1991 and virtually 'retired' from comedy, embarking on a successful career in the corporate sector.
+John Harrison left the group at the end of 1991 and virtually 'retired' from comedy, embarking on a career in the corporate sector.
 However, he made several guest appearances on The Late Show (1992-1993) and had a brief cameo as a newsreader on Tony Martin's 2003 film Bad Eggs.

-Judith Lucy has had a successful career in stand-up comedy and has also worked in radio, appeared in the films Crackerjack and Bad Eggs and starred in two ABC-TV series Judith Lucy's Spiritual Journey and Judith Lucy is All Woman.
+Judith Lucy has had a career in stand-up comedy and has also worked in radio, appeared in the films Crackerjack and Bad Eggs and starred in two ABC-TV series Judith Lucy's Spiritual Journey and Judith Lucy is All Woman.